Table of Contents

-Welding is a process of joining two or more, similar or dissimilar metals by heating them to a suitable temperature, with or without the application of pressure and with or without the use of filler metal.
+Welding is a metal joining process two or more, similar or dissimilar metals by heating them to a suitable temperature, with or without the application of pressure and with or without the use of filler metal.

 Welding is used for making permanent joints.
 Heat is generated by chemical reaction, electric arc, electrical resistance and frictional heat etc.